Landing Page Or Website: Which One Is The Best For Events?

 • When you want to boost your SEO.
 Don’t direct such efforts to the event landing page.

-• When you want to share contact info and social media links, putting these on the landing page will distract people from the CTAs and registration.
+• When you want to share contact info and social media links or QR codes, putting these on the landing page will distract people from the CTAs and registration.

 • When you arrange a wide brand campaign using general or no CTAs.
 If you promote on TV, radio, online streaming services, etc., and want to reach a large audience, direct the people to your website.